Patrolling cop vs omniscient robber: Grids

 [1]{p^\uparrow_{#1}} [1]{p^\downarrow_{#1}} [1]{p^\rightarrow_{#1}}

 Suppose now that $\rho \le \frac{2m+n-11}{8}$ and $2\rho+3\le n$.
 We prove the robber has a strategy to escape using an ad hoc refinement of Theorem~\ref{th:retract}.
 In the following, we assume that $n$ is odd.
-(If $n$ is even we can apply the same strategy as for $n-1$.)
+(If $n$ is even, we can apply the same strategy as for $n-1$.)
+Furthermore, we may assume without loss of generality that $n \le 4\rho+5$.
+If $n > 4\rho+5$, the robber can simply restrict his evasion strategy to an induced subgrid $P_{4\rho+5} \Box P_m$, which is a retract of $P_n \Box P_m$.